Things to Do After Moving into A New House

 10. Ensure Utilities Are Functioning:

-Notify the utilities companies s that they are aware you are moving in.
+Notify the utility companies s that they are aware you are moving in.
 Get the trash and sewer companies in the know, call the gas supply station to transfer gas, and also call the power supply companies to make sure you have electricity.
 Fixing all utilities will ensure you have all you need from the start and that way you will be comfortable in your new home.

 11. Establish Internet Connectivity: